JimHinson/filiphric.com/content/posts/cypress-basics-variables/cypress-basics-variables.md

 ### Solution #1: Move the desired code inside command chain

 The easiest solution is to make sure that anything we include everything in our command chain.
 To use the new value, we need to call our `.visit()` function inside the command chain.
 That way, the `id` will be passed with a new value.
-Of course, multiple `.then()` funcitons can potentially cause a "pyramid of doom", so this solution is bes for cases when you want to immediately pass a single variable.
+Of course, multiple `.then()` funcitons can potentially cause a "pyramid of doom", so this solution is best for cases when you want to immediately pass a single variable.

 ```js